 Climbing and community go hand in hand

 A climbing gym is the perfect place to build a community.
-As the Earth Treks tribe has grown, we’ve been able to bring the mountains to more people and have a bigger impact on the world.
+As the Earth Treks community has grown, we’ve been able to bring the mountains to more people and have a bigger impact on the world.